 The census counting areas constitute the primary sampling units with few exceptions.
 These are selected from each stratum using systematic sampling with probability proportional to size.

-The final sampling units are 10 296 households selected from the PSUs by a simple random sampling method.
-The overall sampling rate is approximately 0.3%.
+The final sampling units are 24 128 households, which are twice more than in 2006 and previous years, selected from the PSUs by a simple random sampling method.
+The overall sampling rate is approximately 0.68%.